python/cpython/Doc/library/fcntl.rst

 .. function:: flock(fd, op)

-   Perform the lock operation *op* on file descriptor *fd* (file objects providing a :meth:`fileno` method are accepted as well).
+   Perform the lock operation *op* on file descriptor *fd* (file objects providing a :meth:`~io.IOBase.fileno` method are accepted as well).
 See the Unix manual :manpage:`flock(2)` for details.
 (On some systems, this function is emulated using :c:func:`fcntl`.)

 .. function:: lockf(fd, operation, [length, [start, [whence]]])

-   This is essentially a wrapper around the :func:`fcntl` locking calls.  *fd* is the file descriptor of the file to lock or unlock, and *operation* is one of the following values:
+   This is essentially a wrapper around the :func:`~fcntl.fcntl` locking calls.
+   *fd* is the file descriptor of the file to lock or unlock, and *operation* is one of the following values:

    * :const:`LOCK_UN` -- unlock
    * :const:`LOCK_SH` -- acquire a shared lock